-This landmark facility is the first Ismaili Centre in the US, and joins an established network of six centres worldwide.
-Its mission is to advance pluralism, and further public understanding, and civic outreach, under the guidance of the Ismaili community’s spiritual leader: His Highness the Aga Khan.
-The new Houston centre is designed by Farshid Moussavi Architecture.
+This landmark civic facility, which is designed by Farshid Moussavi Architecture, is the first Ismaili Centre in the US.
+Its mission is to advance pluralism, public understanding and civic outreach under the guidance of the Ismaili community’s spiritual leader: His Highness the Aga Khan.

 A new centre to encourage shared perspectives across all backgrounds, traditions and faiths.

-The project is located in central Houston, and forms part of the regeneration of the city’s Buffalo Bayou waterfront zone.
-It provides three principal functions – worship, education, and social interaction – through many unique facilities including a dramatic atrium, a prayer room, a social hall, an education wing, a social wing, and three multipurpose outdoor ‘Evian’ spaces.
-Some administrative offices for the Aga Khan National Council are also integrated.
+The building provides three principal functions – worship, education, and social interaction – through several unique facilities; these include a dramatic atrium, a prayer room, a social hall, an education wing, a social wing, and three multipurpose outdoor ‘Evian’ spaces.
+It also incorporates administrative offices for the Aga Khan National Council.

-Architecturally, the design draws from traditional Islamic philosophy and early Persian styles, as well as from Western design; the building itself symbolises dialogue through both its fabric and its use.
-Contextually, the design also responds to Houston’s harsh local climate of thunderstorms, hurricanes and floods.
-The objective is to establish a building that can withstand a 100-year lifespan and will serve the community for many generations.
+Architecturally, the design draws from traditional Islamic philosophy and Persian styles, as well as from Western influences; the building symbolises this dialogue through both its fabric and use.
+The design also responds to Houston’s harsh climate of thunderstorms, hurricanes and floods.
+The objective is to establish a building that can withstand a 100-year lifespan, and will serve the community for many generations.

-AKT II’s structural and envelopes solutions together combine contemporary architectural technology (such as a robust concrete frame, with lightweight steel where needed to serve the architectural language) with traditional Persian forms and Islamicate ornaments (such as ceramic mosaics and screens).
-We are also enhancing the building’s longevity and durability by encasing the steel structure in concrete, and by specifying stone for the exterior walls.
-The facades are conceived as a stone ‘tapestry’ that transitions from solid areas to porous screens, and from flat surfaces to deep alcoves, to deliver the necessary shading, daylighting, privacy and transparency.
+AKT II’s structural and envelope strategy combines contemporary architectural technology – such as the robust concrete frame, which is complemented with lightweight steel – with traditional Persian forms and Islamicate ornaments, such as ceramic mosaics and screens.
+The building’s longevity and durability is further enhanced by encasing the steel structure in concrete, and facing the exterior walls with stone; the facade is conceived as a unique ‘stone tapestry’ that dynamically provides the required shading, daylighting, privacy or transparency.